Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Combined_Introduction_Interim.md

 - actually deciphering all of the available data (not particularly good file management from partner or previous team)
 - some design assumptions have been 'locked in' to partner's preferences by previous iterations of the project.
 Careful communication of deviations required.
 - Surprisingly long lead time on component orders (first order of components still haven't arrived, second order made today)
+- Budgeting becomes difficult as we are looking at a large batch size (3000)

 <br />